-Adult's students, parents of minor students, and parents of tax dependents students have the right to inspect, review, and challenge information contained in their education records; however, a staff member must be present.
+Adult's students, the parents/guardians of dependent minors, and parents of tax dependents students have the right to inspect, review, and challenge information contained in their education records; however, a staff member must be present.
 Education records are defined as files, materials, and documents that contain information directly related to the student and are maintained by the institution.
-The school will maintain files for five (5) years from the last day of attendance.
+The school will maintain files for no less than six (6) years from the last day of attendance.
 Transcripts and Proof of Training are maintained permanently.
 Students are not entitled to inspect the financial records of their parents.
 Written consent is required from the student (or his/her guardian if the student is a dependent minor) or governmental agencies so authorized by law.